HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 Beyond the 50th percentile of pages, pages have 92% or more of their resources being served over HTTP/2+.
 And for beyond the 70th percentile 100% of sites resources are loaded over HTTP/2 or better.
 Put another way, 30% of sites use no HTTP/1.1 resources at all.

-### Adoption by third-parties
+### Adoption by third parties

 {{ figure_markup(
   image="http2-and-above-third-party-resources-by-percentile.png",
   caption="Usage HTTP/2+ for third-party resources.",
   description="Bar chart showing usage of HTTP/2+ for third-party resources.
-Beyond the 40th percentile, 100% of resources will be using HTTP/2+", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1806404234&format=interactive", sheets_gid="1768565957",
+Beyond the 40th percentile, 100% of resources are using HTTP/2+", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1806404234&format=interactive", sheets_gid="1768565957",
   sql_file="http2_1st_party_vs_3rd_party.sql"
   )
 }}

-HTTP/2 adoption by third-party content is so heavily skewed, that beyond the 40th percentile of third party requests, 100% of traffic is being served by HTTP/2.
+HTTP/2 adoption by third-party content is so heavily skewed, that beyond the 40th percentile of third-party requests, 100% of traffic is being served by HTTP/2.
 In fact, even at the tenth percentile, over 66% of requests are leveraging HTTP/2.
 This suggests the majority of adoption is still being influenced by [third-party content](./third-party), and content being served by domains leveraging a [CDN](./cdn).

 ### Adoption by servers

 According to <a hreflang="en" href="https://caniuse.com/http2">caniuse.com</a>, 97% of browsers support HTTP/2 globally.
 HTTPS is required by browsers for HTTP/2 support, which may have been a blocker in the past, however, <a hreflang="en" href="https://httparchive.org/reports/state-of-the-web#pctHttps">93% of sites on desktop and 91% on mobile</a> all support HTTPS.
-This is up 5% from last year in 2020, and was up 6% in the year prior between 2019 and 2020.
+This is up 5% from last year in 2020 and was up 6% in the year prior between 2019 and 2020.
 Implementation of HTTPS is no longer a blocker.

 It's important to understand that with such a high adoption across browsers, and high HTTPS adoption, the limiting factor in even greater adoption of HTTP/2 is still largely dictated by the server implementation as, despite the rapid increase in HTTP/2 usage, split out by web server the adoption figures show a much more fragmented story.

 {{ figure_markup(
   image="server-http2-or-above-usage.png",
   caption="Top servers and % of pages served over HTTP/2+.",
   description="Stacked bar chart showing top servers and percentage of pages served over HTTP/2+.
-Nginx has 64.7% of sites using HTTP/2+, while Apache only has 36.8%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=416927136&format=interactive", sheets_gid="2024977755", sql_file="count_of_h2_and_h3_sites_grouped_by_server.sql"
+Nginx has 64.7% of sites using HTTP/2+, Cloudflare 93.0%, Apache only has 36.8%, Lifespeed has 83.3%, (not set) has 53.0%, pepyaka has 99.8%, gse has 49.1%, openresty has 68.3%, Micorosft IIS has 29.9%, and Squarespace 89.1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=416927136&format=interactive", sheets_gid="2024977755", sql_file="count_of_h2_and_h3_sites_grouped_by_server.sql"